benbrastmckie/ModelChecker/Application/Application.md

 `Briefly state why you are interested in this UROP and explain what you hope to gain from it.`

-To me, one of the most satisfying parts of linguistics/philosophy is being able to formalize and model things that seem subjective or intangible (for linguistics, that is human language).
+In studying linguistics and philosophy, I have found it extremely satisfying to make use of formal methods to model claims and problems that either seems vague, subjective, or otherwise intangible, rendering those claims/problems intelligible and tractable.
-This project aims to do exactly that for counterfactuall statements.
+This project aims to do exactly that for counterfactual conditional claims.
-Additionally, A sound semantics for counterfactuals would have applications in AI research and linguistics, two fields I am interested in.
+Additionally, an adequate semantic theory for counterfactuals has important applications in AI research and linguistics, two fields I am interested in.
-So, I hope to learn more about advanced models in semantics through this UROP.
+During this UROP project I hope to learn more about the advanced models being developed in contemporary semantics as well as developing computational methods for managing the complexity of these theories.
-In terms of hard skills, I hope to improve my programming skills, especially in making code that is easily understandable by others, especially those with limited programming experience.
+I also hope to continue to advance my abilities as a programmer, striving in particular to write code that is ease to interpret by others, especially those with limited programming experience.
-My programming experience so far, while robust, has been limited to programs I write for myself (like in 6.100 or 6.101) or for others with programming experience (like in other classes or internships).
-So making code transparent to those without experience would be a nice challenge.
+I will work with Dr. Brast-McKie in order to develop clear documentation for the program so that others may make use of these resources for related research.